geekitude/dokuwiki-template-namespaced/README.md

 * [ ] Dark color scheme guidelines
 * [ ] Topbar with date, newsticker (based on current namespace and sub content) and links
 * [ ] Easy to customize glyphs(*) (from [Material Design Icons](https://materialdesignicons.com/) like other DW's SVG glyphs or [IcoMoon](https://icomoon.io/) for social links)
-* [ ] Sidebar and ToC can be moved out of page content on wide screen (only works in boxed layout)
+* [ ] Sidebar and ToC can be moved out of page content on wide screen (only works in box layout)
 * [ ] Extracted ToC can be given [scrollspy](https://codepen.io/latifur/pen/qLKXpj) superpowers
 * [x] Collapsible ToC (only showing first level untill hover)
 * [ ] Retractable sidebar